 1| We design atomically structured catalysts and systems to drive electrochemical transformations.

 2| We use light to study the mechanistic principles of these materials and supported reactions.

 3| We leverage high-throughput screening methods and machine intelligence to accelerate catalytic materials discovery.

 4| We implement these catalysts in scalable systems, pursuing applied advances at industrially relevant conditions.

 Prof. Dr. F. Pelayo Garcia de Arquer

-Lara San Martín Suárez, BSc (Graduate Student Caltech)
+Lara San Martín Suárez, BSc (PhD Student @Caltech, USA)

 A Ozden, FP García de Arquer, JE Huang, J Wicks … – Nature Sustainability, 2022

 Today the viability of CO2R technology is limited by carbonate formation via the reaction of reactant CO2 with hydroxides and the energy cost incurred to regenerate the reactant.
 In this Review, we analyse the literature on four emerging high single pass CO2 conversion approaches: CO2 regeneration from carbonate, CO2R in acidic media, cascade CO2R-COR and CO2R direct from a capture liquid.
 We analyse each system, describe the challenges associated with each pathway and outline future research directions towards the goal of ensuring that CO2R is viable and thus scalable.

 FP de Arquer, Cao-Thang GinH, Adnan Ozden … – Science, 2020